symfony/symfony-docs/service_container/tags.rst

 .. note::

-    Tag attributes are computed when the container is compiled, once per concrete and instantiable class; abstract classes and interfaces are skipped.
+    Tag attributes are computed when the container is compiled, once per tagged class.
+The class doesn't need to be instantiable: attributes are also computed for enums and for classes with a private constructor.
-    The callable must return an array; otherwise an exception is thrown.
+    Interfaces are always skipped.
+Closures are also skipped on abstract classes, while the static method callable runs on them as long as they define the method.
+The callable must return an array, otherwise an exception is thrown.

 .. _tags_reference-tagged-services: